 Charles Thomas Cox developed a passionate interest in art while in high school in Chattanooga, Tennessee.
 During this time he was very active in the school's art club and won a number of local and regional art awards.

 Determining on a career in art, he pursued his education at David Lipscomb, Ringling School of Art, Watkins Institute, and U. T. Nashville Extension, acquiring a B. A. in art from Lipscomb.
-He taught painting at Lipscomb and had among his students, Dawn Whitelaw, a well known painter and portraitist.
-Also during this time he had two one man shows at the Parthenon in Nashville, Tennessee, which received high praise from local critic, Clara Hieronymous, and was well-received by the public.
+While a student at Lipscomb he taught painting.
+Also during this time he had two one man shows at the Parthenon in Nashville, Tennessee, which received high praise from local critic, Clara Hieronymous, and were well-received by the public.

 Cox then worked for 30 years as an illustrator, on staff at the Methodist Publishing House and freelancing for publishing houses and ad agencies around the country.
 Illustrations he did during these years are in the permanent collection of Lifeway Press.

 Seventeen years ago Cox retired from illustrating in order to paint fulltime, and has since sold virtually everything he has painted.